-In 2016 the Reform Movement launched an initiative called Nitzavim: Standing up for Voter Protection and Participation, which engaged Reform Jews in voter registration and voter protection activities in across the country. .
-The modern-day effort on voting rights comes in the wake of the Supreme Court’s decision in Shelby v.
+In 2016 the Reform Movement launched an initiative called Nitzavim: Standing up for Voter Protection and Participation, which engaged Reform Jews in voter registration and voter protection activities across the country.
+The modern-day effort to protect voting rights comes in the wake of the Supreme Court’s decision in Shelby v.
 Holder, in which a crucial provision of the 1965 Voting Rights Act was struck down.
-In the wake of the Shelby decision, many states have adopted highly restrictive laws, many of which disproportionately impact communities of color, low income communities, the elderly and students.
+In the wake of the Shelby decision, many states have adopted highly restrictive laws, many of which disproportionately impact communities of color, low-income communities, the elderly and students.

 In the 2016 general election, New York ranked 41st in the country for voter turnout, with just over 57% of the “voting-eligible population” casting ballots.
 While New York State has not faced some of these restrictive laws on the books, current law does not include same day registration or early voting, both of which expand access to this core right and responsibility of citizenship and civic engagement.

-New York State elections have been subject to criticism by voters and groups such as League of Women Voters, Common Cause, New York Public Interest research Group (NYPIRG), Citizens Union and more recently the Brennan center for Justice At New York University (NYU).
+New York State elections have been subject to criticism by voters and groups such as League of Women Voters, Common Cause, New York Public Interest Research Group (NYPIRG), Citizens Union and the Brennan Center for Justice At New York University (NYU).

 Proposals for Election Law Reform in New York include early voting, same day registration, automatic (opt out) voter registration, no excuse absentee ballot voting, consolidating federal, state and local primaries into a single day, changing the deadline for registered voters to change party affiliation, and more.